 How to spoof proof your GPS timing network

-Previously I’ve talked about things to consider when choosing a GPS clock.
-I also mentioned how to make a more reliable system using redundant power supplies, multi-constellation receivers and redundant clocks within a single installation.
+Previously we’ve talked about things to consider when choosing a GPS clock.
+We also mentioned how to make a more reliable system using redundant power supplies, multi-constellation receivers and redundant clocks within a single installation.

 But what happens in the event of a sustained GPS outage due to intentional jamming?
 Or worse, what happens when someone hijacks the GPS signal by slowly moving the reference time of a single clock in a network?
 Such an attack is known as GPS spoofing and has been an ever growing concern as we move towards digital substations.

 How can you protect your system against such a deliberate attack?

 This is where we can take a leaf from the telecoms industry and consider the concept of distributed time sync.
 In Figure 1 the idea behind distributed time sync is to install a PTP (IEEE1588 v2) grandmaster into a central location for accuracy – let’s say a control centre or an operations centre.
 This grandmaster (Rubidium or Caesium based) can then provide time to the entire transmission network via a PTP link across the communications backbone.
 In Figure 2 the clocks within the substations now act as boundary clocks (PTP Converters) syncing to this PTP signal and providing the required timing signals to the connected substation i.e. IRIG-B PTP Power Profile Pulses etc.Figure 1 – Distributed time example between control centre and remote substation Figure 2 – Example of a network wide time distribution

 These boundary clocks would still have a GPS antenna installed at each site (as you do now) so they can use the GPS signal as a backup during a network failure.
 You would need to set the syncing sources priority list so that the clock would sync to PTP as its primary signal, then move to a GPS backup signal (Figure 3).